helgajiang/new-tab/README.md

-# new-tab
+# Pantone New Tab
-A minimalist new tab chrome extension that renders a random Pantone C colour with its Pantone name, Hex, and RGB value.
+A minimalist new tab chrome extension that renders a random Pantone C colour with its corresponding Pantone name, Hex, and RGB value.